DaveFlater/DRD/README.md

 3. Evaluate the gain function using the floating volume level as input.
 4. Apply that gain to every channel.

+DRD does not avoid or prevent clipping, nor does it clip the output values itself.
+They are delivered as floats, which can go outside the intended range of −1 to 1.
+It is assumed and intended that clipping will occur downstream.

-Clipping is not prevented.
-Loud pops will occur and it is intended that they be clipped.
-The plot below shows the worst-case scenario where the input level instantaneously transitions from 0 (minimum) to 1 (maximum) at time 0 and stays there.
-Since the floating volume level sweeps the range starting from 0, it passes through the peak of maximum gain on its way to the top, resulting in an extreme pop 38 dB beyond the limit within the first few samples.
+The plot below shows the nominal worst-case scenario where the input level instantaneously transitions from 0 (minimum) to 1 (maximum) at time 0 and stays there.
+Since the floating volume level sweeps the range starting from 0, it passes through the peak of maximum gain on its way to the top, resulting in an extreme pop 38.3 dB beyond the limit within the first few samples.
 Negative gain is applied after ⅕ of the attack time has elapsed.

 ![Worst case clipping (instantaneous 0-to-1 input volume transition).
 The x axis is time divided by attack ranging from 0 to 0.5.
 The y axis is decibels ranging from -60 to 40, against which scale both the floating volume and the gain applied are plotted.
 A thick red horizontal line at 0 dB indicates the maximum applicable gain.
 The floating volume enters nearly vertically from the bottom left corner and then curves sharply to the right, nearing -8 dB at the end of the x axis.
 The gain applied almost instantly shoots up to the maximum of 38 dB then decays rapidly till it crosses the 0 dB line just before x = 0.2.
 At the right side of the plot it is close to -7 dB.](WorstCase.svg)

+Of course, if the input to DRD is already out of range, the output can be worse yet, but such input does not cause DRD to fail.
+DRD will continue to reduce the gain until the −15 dB target is reached.

 ## Acknowledgments